bahrus/templ-mount/README.md

 ### Registering already loaded template [TODO]

-If the content of a template is embedded inside a template tag already (part of the server-rendered payload), but you want to be able import a clone using the same syntax, you can do the following:
+If the content of a template is embedded inside a template tag already (part of the server-rendered payload), but you want to be able to import a clone using the same syntax, you can do the following:

 ```html